UGEcko/MapLock/README.md

 ![image](https://user-images.githubusercontent.com/111317032/196288977-46432d19-d0e6-4e7b-9f28-09ebe29dc3f9.png)

 Welcome to MapLock, a package (in beta) designed to make ReMapper environment statements and others more friendly, while also giving some helpful effects such as `despawn()` which will despawn any environment peice (of your choice) to make room for yours!
-Tutorials/explanations for each function can be found in the [examples](https://github.com/Splashcard04/MapLock/wiki/Examples) for this repo!
-If you have any questions or would like to add to this repo dm me on discord @splashcard__#2121.
+Tutorials/explanations for each function can be found in the [docs](https://github.com/Splashcard04/MapLock/wiki/Documentation)  If you have any questions or would like to add to this repo dm me on discord @splashcard__#2121.
 Feel free as well to pr your own functions classes, ect. (make sure they are in the src folder and formatted as mine are)

 Example functions: